chetansinghsajwan/notes/ssh/ssh.md

 - The User Authentication Protocol [SSH-USERAUTH] authenticates the client-side user to the server.
 It runs over the transport layer protocol.

-   o  The Connection Protocol [SSH-CONNECT] multiplexes the encrypted
-      tunnel into several logical channels.
+- The Connection Protocol [SSH-CONNECT] multiplexes the encrypted tunnel into several logical channels.
 It runs over the user authentication protocol.

 ## References